FriesischScott/UncertaintyQuantification.jl/docs/src/manual/hpc.md

 `extras` are commands that will be executed before you model is run, for example loading any module files or data your model requires.
 Multiple commands can be passed: `extras = ["load python", "python3 get_data.py"]`.

-`batchsize` specifies the job array task throttle: the number of samples that will be run at any given time.
-For example, when running a `MonteCarlo` simulation with 2000 samples, and `batchsize = 50`, 2000 model evaluations will be run in total, but only 50 at the same time.
+`throttle` specifies the job array task throttle: the number of samples that will be run at any given time.
+For example, when running a `MonteCarlo` simulation with 2000 samples, and `throttle = 50`, 2000 model evaluations will be run in total, but only 50 at the same time.
 If left empty, your scheduler's default throttle will be used.

 <!-- ## Useage